Discover the requirements, documents, procedures, rights, and duties of the D7 Visa for individuals with passive income.

 • Criminal Background Certificate: This document must be related to the applicant’s residence country, by local regulations.

-• SEF authorization: Approval for the Foreigners and Borders Service (SEF) to consult your Portuguese criminal record, except for minors under 16 years of age.
+• AIMA authorization: Approval at AIMA (formerly SEF) to consult your Portuguese criminal record, except for minors under 16 years of age.

 In addition to the mentioned documents, the applicant may have to submit others, according to the Consulate’s decision.